Rolling Scar Subcision & Fat Grafting

 A New York City-based Plastic Surgeon Dr. Sydney Coleman developed and standardized reliable analytic techniques for fat graft harvesting, processing and transfer of fat into the recipient site.
 This procedure gained popularity after he published his findings in reputable academic medical journals.
 Dr. R Sadove performs fat grafting since the 1990’s.

 Who performs Fat Cell Grafting and where?

-As a preliminary step, fat cell grafting procedure involves a small amount of liposuction.
+As a preliminary step, the fat cell grafting procedure involves a small amount of liposuction.
 Therefore, the procedure is generally performed by trained Plastic Surgeons.
-The small amount of fat removes and not evident afterwards.
+The small amount of fat removed is not evident in the donor area afterwards.
 Dr Sadove is trained to maintain the standards of care during this small liposuction procedure.
 Though, to manage the procedure-related adverse events/complications.

 Fat Cell Grafting Process transfer involves three main steps:

 • Liposuction – extraction of a small amount of adipose fat from the donor area- usually the side of the lower abdomen